FOSSCODY-1/K.P.M.A.L.Karunarathne/README.md

 ## K. P. M. A. L. Karunarathne

 # Webpad
+**Your notepad, online**
-Webpad is a free online notepad in your web browser.
+Webpad is a online notepad in your web browser.
 With Webpad you can create notes (ideas, to-do list, links, or any other plain text) that you would like to write just in a web browser online.

+## Functionalities
+- [X] Create, edit and delete notes
+- [X] User login/registration
+- [ ] Text formatting support
+- [ ] Download notes
+- [ ] Share notes publicly

+## Development
+Webpad is developed using HTML, CSS, PHP and Bootstrap.

-# Installation
+## Installation

-## Prerequisites
+### Prerequisites
-* XAMPP/WAMP or any other LAMPP stack
+* XAMPP/WAMP or any other LAMPP stack *or*
-*or*
 1. Apache2
 2. PHP 5.0+
 3. MySQL/MariaDB
 4. phpMyAdmin

-## How to Install
+### How to Install
 Follow these steps to get a copy of Webpad running on your local web server
 1. Download all the files as an archive
 1. Create a folder called *webpad* inside your htdocs folder and extract the contents of *src/* into it